-The couple, who are from North Carolina in the US, met properly for the first time as teenagers.
-There was immediate chemistry, but Casey’s father and Sara’s mother are siblings, so for five years neither acted on their desires.
-When they finally did, it evolved into something they “couldn’t ignore”, so when he was 22 Casey proposed to Sara.
+The couple, who are from North Carolina, met for the first time as teenagers.
+There was immediate chemistry, but Casey’s father and Sara’s mother are siblings, so for five years, neither acted on their desires.
+When they finally did, it evolved into something they “couldn’t ignore,” so when he was 22 Casey proposed to Sara.

-The idea of romantically or sexually involved cousins is generally met with distaste.
+The idea of being romantically or sexually involved cousins is generally met with distaste.
 It’s family; you don’t have sex with family.
-Despite this, cousin relationships, known as consanguineous relationships, are a “deeply rooted trend” among one-fifth of the world’s population, especially among Muslim regions in parts of South Asia and the Middle East, where consanguineous relationships can make up 30-50 percent of entire communities.
+Despite this, cousin relationships, known as consanguineous relationships, are a “deeply rooted trend” among one-fifth of the world’s population, especially among Muslim regions in parts of South Asia and the Middle East, where consanguineous relationships can make up 30 to 50 percent of entire communities.

 The practice is less common in the West, but consanguineous relationships in Europe and the United States were common until the mid-19th century, when attitudes began to turn on the practice due to medical opposition.